 Have you changed your mind about your program of study since first applying to the college?

-If you have decided that you would like to change your program of study; be sure to fill out an Action Form in the Advising Center.
+If you have decided that you would like to change your program of study; please stop by one of the academic advising centers.

 Have you taken your Assessment Tests?